GoogleCloudPlatform/cloud-ops-sandbox/CONTRIBUTING.md

 This project follows [Google's Open Source Community Guidelines](https://opensource.google.com/conduct/).

+## Git Workflow

+This project conforms to the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-wokflow).
+The repo contains two important branches: the `main` branch stores the official release history, and the `develop` branch contains the current working codebase.

+As a contributor, your workflow will be to create a temporary branch off of `develop`, add your code, and create a PR back to `develop`.
+Periodically, we will coordinate to publish release PRs to merge the latest state of `develop` back into `main`.

+## Conventional Commits

+This project expects PR titles to conform to the [conventional commits standard](https://www.conventionalcommits.org/en/v1.0.0/).
+In brief, your PR titles should be prefixes with `feat:`, `fix:`, `chore:`, `docs:`, or `test:`, to make it easy to parse for change logs.
+A bot will enforce this as part of our PR checks.

+Note that intermediate commits as part of a PR can ignore this policy, as they will be squashed when the PR is merged.

 ## Build Sandbox Locally

 > **Note:** The first build can take up to 30 minutes.
 Subsequent builds